coot/ghc-tags-plugin/README.md

 Check out
 [documentation](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/packages.html#packages)
 to use `-plugin-package` or `-plugin-package-id`.
-In the examples below we us `-plugin-package=ghc-tags-plugin` but specifying version `-package=ghc-tags-plugin-0.0.0.0` (where `0.0.0.0` is the version you installed), might work better.
+In the examples below we use `-plugin-package=ghc-tags-plugin` but specifying version `-package=ghc-tags-plugin-0.0.0.0` (where `0.0.0.0` is the version you installed), might work better.
 You can use `ghc-pkg latest ghc-tags-plugin` (likely with appropriate `--package-db` flag) to check which version is available.

 ## ● Ghc